AlanHassen/modelsmatter/README.md

 - Additional parameters can be set, such as specifying the vocabulary for Chemformer via `vocab_path`.

 Utilize the extended functionalities of AiZynthFinder through Models Matter for a comprehensive synthesis prediction experience.

+## Models & Data

+Datasets and models that are not proprietary will be accessible upon publication.